UracosVereches/BetterGrenadeHandling/README.md

 # Better Grenade Handling v0.1.0

 RimWorld mod that enhances the vanilla AI behavior in combat

-🚧 **This is WIP.** I just started learning C# and RimWorld API roughly 2 weeks ago as of writing this README, so if you have a better approach - pull requests and suggestions are welcome.
+🚧 **This is WIP.** If you have a better approach - pull requests and suggestions are highly welcome.
 If you encounter any issues, bugs or performance drops - let me know.
 ## Features